Fort Vancouver National Historic Site

 One of the first permanent settlements west of the Rocky Mountains, Fort Vancouver is a 191-acre area situated on the north bank of the Columbia River and is home to three sites with their own stories: a frontier fur trading post at the Hudson's Bay Company, a powerful military legacy at the US Army's Vancouver Barracks, and the magic of flight at Pearson Field.

-Fort Vancouver Inside
+Our favorites at Fort Vancouver

 Sign Up For Our